 Creating a climate-comfortable interior was paramount.
 To achieve this, we implemented a double facade on the south side.
 This design element provides adequate shading, preventing excessive heat from penetrating the space during sunlight exposure, all while maintaining a delightful view of the park.
 These features were not only valued for their functionality and cost-saving benefits but also symbolized the town's commitment to a greener and more sustainable future.

-"Creating more open space and resting areas alongside this route, prompts spontaneous social interaction."
+"By incorporating additional open spaces and resting areas along this route, we foster spontaneous social interactions."